mxmstr/FrontEndTests/README.md

 # FrontEndTests

 Front end testing suite developed by Eric Lynch.
+Designed to be used as an Eclipse Junit project.

 Requirements:
 Google Chrome,